fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-09-09-implementation-of-rhizomes.md

 title: Implementation of Rhizomes
 comments: true
 ---
-There are at least three different ways how to implement a rhizome on existing hard- and software platforms: as an object tree, relying on a programming language pointer arithmetic, or using mathematical pairing functions.
+There are at least three different ways how to implement a rhizome on existing hard- and software platforms: as an object tree, relying on a programming language pointer arithmetic, or using mathematical pairing functions.<!--more-->

 ## Implementation as object tree